 In such a litigious society, even when you are not at fault, an injury or accident with a client can escalate quickly into expenses to the tune of thousands of dollars for legal fees in a liability claim.

 Specialized insurance like Professional Liability Insurance, also referred as Malpractice Insurance, can cover the cost of legal fees.
-Your insurance policy will also cover any settlements or judgments that come as a result of lawsuits and claims against you.
+Your business insurance policy will also cover any settlements or judgments that come as a result of lawsuits and claims against you.
 Your policy can even cover any lost wages due to the time and process of a claim.

-It is vital that as a Yoga Instructor or Personal Trainer you are aware that most studios don’t have a personal training, or yoga insurance policy that will cover you as an individual.
-Usually, the gym or studio has a particular form of general liability coverage that will not cover you specifically as the teacher.
+It is vital that as a Yoga Instructor or Personal Trainer you are aware that most studios don’t have a personal training, or yoga instructor insurance policy that will cover you as an individual.
+Usually, the gym or yoga studio has a particular form of general liability coverage that will not cover you specifically as the teacher.
 Also, there are many locations that will require that you acquire your own individual insurance policy if you teach at various venues.

 To qualify for insurance you: